stevejgordon/AspNetCoreDockerWorkshop/activities/09-Logging.md

     return Ok(result);
 }
 ```
+*NOTE: This will require a using statement for 'System'.*

 3. Run the application by pressing F5.
 4. Send a post request using Postman.
 Use the same steps found in [Activity 6](6-AcceptingPostedData.md)